markgbeckett/jupiter_ace/i2c/README.md

 These routines follow the usual approach of: opening communications with the device (with `I2C_OPEN`), selecting a register by writing a register id onto the bus (with `I2C_WRITE`), either reading or updating the register's contents (with `I2C_READ` or `I2C_WRITE`), and then closing the connection (with `I2C_STOP`).
 Note that once you have opened a dialogue with a device, you may issue multiple read and write instructions.

-You can remove the demonstrator from the library (e.g., to save memory) by entering `FORGET LM75A_7BIT` and then adding your own code.
+You can remove the demonstrator from the library (e.g., to free up memory) by entering `FORGET LM75A_7BIT` and then adding your own code.

 Enjoy!